macmade/CFPP/README.md

 License
 -------

-CoreFoundation++ is released under the terms of the BOOST License.
+CoreFoundation++ is released under the terms of the MIT License.

 <a name="9"></a>
 Repository Infos